learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 ![set new repo name](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-new-repository-name.png)

 Choose a good name.
 Names are important.
-Once the repository is given a name, we'll leave the other options unchecked and click "Create Repository" button.
+Once the repository is given a name, we'll leave the other options as they are and click the "Create Repository" button.

 ![create repo](https://curriculum-content.s3.amazonaws.com/github-pages-lesson/github-pages-create-repository.png)